theSharque/Vendetta-game/README.md

 This game passed all tests in the real world but never was popular.

-Designers: Kirill Mamayev and Alex Mamayev
+Designers: Kirill Mamaev and Alex Mamaev
 Developer: Alexey Kurilov

 # Server